ooz/ooz.github.io/about.md

 ---

 Hey!
 I am Oliver, a Software Engineer at [ePages](https://www.epages.com/).
-When not sitting infront of my computer I like doing various sports (Shotokan Karate, BWE, Yoga, running, swimming etc.), messing around with Lego bricks and playing the <del>guitar</del> ukulele.
+When not sitting infront of a computer I like doing various sports (Shotokan Karate, BWE, Yoga, running, swimming etc.), messing around with Lego bricks and playing the <del>guitar</del> ukulele.

 ## Imprint